Kara Swisher: Recode

 On January 1, 2014, Swisher and Mossberg struck out on their own with the Recode website, based in San Francisco.
-In the spring of 2014 they held the inaugural Code Conference near Los Angeles.
+In the spring of 2014, they held the inaugural Code Conference near Los Angeles.
 Vox Media acquired the website in May 2015.
 A month later in June 2015, they launched Recode Decode, a weekly podcast in which Swisher interviews prominent figures in the technology space with Stewart Butterfield featured as the first guest.

 In September 2018, Recode and Vox Media launched Pivot, a semi-weekly news commentary podcast co-hosted by Swisher and Scott Galloway.
 In April 2020, New York Magazine announced Pivot would be joining the magazine's properties, dropping the Recode branding, and Swisher would also join as editor-at-large.
 In May 2020, Swisher wrote on Twitter that she had not been involved in editing or assigning stories on Recode for many years.

 The New York Times

-Swisher became a contributing writer to the New York Times Opinion section in August 2018, focusing on tech.
-She has written about topics like Elon Musk, Kevin Systrom's departure from Instagram, Google and censorship, and an internet Bill of Rights.
+Swisher became a contributing Opinion writer at The New York Times in 2018, her writing being based on a career of "cover[ing] of the technology industry".
+She has written on topics that include Elon Musk, Kevin Systrom's departure from Instagram, when Google considered layers of censorship in order to reenter the Chinese market, and Ro Khanna's 10 principles in 2018 that were the origins for an internet Bill of Rights.

-In September 2020, the Times premiered Sway, a semiweekly podcast hosted by Swisher focused on the subject of power and those who wield it, with Nancy Pelosi, then Speaker of the United States House of Representatives featured as her first guest.
-Other guests have included Georgia politician and voting rights activist Stacey Abrams, Airbnb CEO Brian Chesky, actor Sacha Baron Cohen, Apple CEO Tim Cook, entrepreneur Mark Cuban, Microsoft co-founder and philanthropist Bill Gates, former Presidential candidate Senator Amy Klobuchar (D-MN), United States Secretary of Transportation Pete Buttigieg, film director Spike Lee, Parler CEO John Matze, Georgia Secretary of State Brad Raffensperger, USSF CSO Gen. John W. Raymond, and social activist Monica Lewinsky.
+On September 21, 2020, the Times premiered Sway, a Salesforce-sponsored podcast, hosted by Swisher, to "bring listeners smart, substantive, ... revealing conversations... exposing the nitty-gritty of how power and influence really work...", a program in a semi-weekly format.
+The New York Times podcast webpage tagline for the program was, "A new podcast about power: who has it, who's been denied it and who dares defy it."
+Nancy Pelosi, then Speaker of the United States House of Representatives, was the first guest on the podcast.

-In June 2022, Swisher announced that she would leave The New York Times to pursue a new project at New York magazine.
+In June 2022, Joe Pompeo wrote in Vanity Fair of sources reporting that Swisher would be ending her activities at The New York Times—Opinion writing, Sway podcast, and weekly newsletter—to "pursue a new project" with Vox Media, where she had already been splitting time (writing for their New York magazine, and cohosting the Pivot podcast with Scott Galloway).